 4. Creating Content

-When it comes to creating content that you are going to pitch it needs to be top quality, interesting and relevant.
-And perhaps most importantly… solves the problems of your (and the website you want linking to you) audience.
+When it comes to creating content that you are going to pitch, it needs to be top quality, interesting and relevant.
+And perhaps most importantly…, it solves the problems of your (and the website you want linking to your) audience.

-If you already content that ticks these boxes then move onto the next step.
+If you are already content that ticks these boxes, then move on to the next step.

 If not, you can use the “Skyscraper” method here.
-Meaning you take a piece of existing content from your competitor and create something better.
+This means you take a piece of existing content from your competitor and create something better.